cambiotraining/chipseq/Practicals/ChIPseq/oct4-chip-seq.md

 2. What kind of information does the header provide you with?

 3. To which chromosome are the reads mapped?

+4. To which strand is the first read mapped (use the flag)?

 # Manipulate SAM output